nmartynenko/sample-crud-scala/README.md

 Basically it is pretty straight-forward port of [sample-crud-mvc](https://github.com/nmartynenko/sample-crud-mvc/) project

 ### Applied technologies ###
-The major thing is that all back-end is written with [Scala](http://scala-lang.org/)
+The major difference from the original is that all back-end is written with [Scala](http://en.wikipedia.org/wiki/Scala_%28programming_language%29)

 Here is a stack of Java-based technologies: